#ROC hashtag takes off at Olympics, again, here’s why

 The #ROC hashtag was being used by the “Russian Olympic Committee” team at the 2021 games and is still is being used for the Beijing 2022 games.

-The International Olympic Committee announced that Russian’s team and athletes would be officially branded as “ROC.”Russia’s team name, flag agreed on for next 2 Olympics
+The International Olympic Committee announced that Russian’s team and athletes would be officially branded as “ROC.”Russia’s team name, flag agreed on for next two Olympics

 The team name — an acronym for Russian Olympic Committee — has been agreed on by the IOC and the World Anti-Doping Agency, which has accused the country of running a state-backed doping program.